apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 references to the underlying modules that consume them.

 <div class="alert alert-warning"><strong>Be Selective</strong><p>
 This section is meant as a guide only.
 Do <strong>NOT</strong> copy/paste the entire collection of settings into your CAS configuration; rather pick only the properties that you need.
 Do NOT enable settings unless you are certain of their purpose and do NOT copy settings into your configuration only to keep them as <i>reference</i>.
 All these ideas lead to upgrade headaches, maintenance nightmares and premature aging.</p></div>

-Note that property names can be specified in very relaxed terms.
-For instance `cas.someProperty`, `cas.some-property`, `cas.some_property` are all valid names.

 The following list of properties are controlled by and provided to CAS.
 Each block, for most use cases, corresponds to a specific CAS module that is expected to be included in the final CAS distribution prepared during the build